-Honda got a head start into the newfound importance of fuel efficiency.
-In the mid-70s, Honda's CVVC (Compound Vortex Controlled Combustion) engine managed to meet the new American regulations while avoiding using expensive and power-sapping catalytic converters.
-This also led to the greatest troll in automotive history as the CEO of General Motors at the time panned Honda's engine saying, " Well, I have looked at this design and while it might work on some little toy motorcycle engine, I see no potential for it on one of our GM car engines."
+Honda got a head start on the newfound importance of fuel efficiency.
+In the mid-70s, Honda's CVVC (Compound Vortex Controlled Combustion) engine met the new American regulations while avoiding using expensive and power-sapping catalytic converters.
+This also led to the most excellent troll in automotive history as the CEO of General Motors at the time panned Honda's engine, saying, " Well, I have looked at this design, and while it might work on some little toy motorcycle engine, I see no potential for it on one of our GM car engines."

-Fast forward through the years, and in the 1990s Toyota started playing with a hybrid electric and internal combustion system that led to the Prius slowly but surely changing the automotive landscape again.
-However, despite Toyota leading the charge, the most fuel-efficient car the roads have ever seen isn't actually the Toyota Prius.
+Fast forward through the years, and in the 1990s, Toyota started playing with a hybrid electric and internal combustion system that led to the Prius slowly but surely changing the automotive landscape again.

 It was only sold outside of Japan for one year as the SA310, but we knew it after that as the Suzuki Swift and under its General Motors names of Chevrolet Sprint, Pontiac Firefly, and Geo Metro.
-It had 3 cylinders and 1 liter of displacement but managed a thrifty 39 mpg in the city and 47 on the highway.
+It had three cylinders and one liter of displacement but managed a thrifty 39 mpg in the city and 47 on the highway.

-In 1995 Honda was still trying to win the mpg game and the little 1.5-liter 5-speed 3-door hatchback delivered.
-It got a more than respectable 39 to the gallon around town but out on the freeway, it would cruise along at an astounding 50 mpg without electric assistance.
+In 1995 Honda was still trying to win the mpg game, and the little 1.5-liter five-speed three-door hatchback delivered.
+It got a more than respectable 39 to the gallon around town, but out on the freeway, it would cruise along at an astounding 50 mpg without electric assistance.

 In 1986 the Civic Coupe HF was the compact economy car to own.
 Practical, fun to drive, and hit 42 mpg around town before swinging for the fences and getting 51 mpg on the highway.
 All that came ten years before the idea of an electric hybrid was a glint in anyone's eye.